Vaness is serving up our five unique and delightful winter drinks that’ll boost your camping game!

 Method:

-1. In a pot, combine apple juice, grapefruit juice from one grapefruit, cinnamon sticks and cloves.
+1. In a pot, combine apple juice, juice from one grapefruit, cinnamon sticks, and cloves.
 Simmer until nice and warm, but not too hot to drink!

-Tea is often underrated, and we’re here to change your mind about it.
+Tea is often underrated, and I’m here to change your mind about it.

-This recipe is easy and a little more extravagant than your regular tea in a bag.
-It’s a little unconventional – a handful of you might not be familiar with sugar cane – but it was a big thing for me in my childhood and it’s still used a lot around the world in food and drinks.
+This recipe is easy, although a little more extravagant than your regular tea in a bag.
+You might not be familiar with sugar cane, but it was a big thing in my childhood, and it’s used a lot around the world in food and drinks.

-For this recipe, we’ll be charring the sugar cane over fire at the end for a smokey/burnt sweet sensation to compliment the delicate tea.
-All you need is a pot, campfire and a couple ingredients to create this healthy herbal tea.
+For this recipe, I char the sugar cane over fire at the end for a smoky/burnt sweet sensation to complement the delicate tea.
+All you need is a pot, a campfire, and a couple of ingredients to create this healthy herbal tea.

 Serve: 2